zzdtravel

 Cimitero Monumentale

-Cimitero Monumentale-September 2024
+Cimitero Monumentale-November 2024

 Behind striking Renaissance-revival black-and-white walls, Milan’s wealthy have kept their dynastic ambitions alive long after death with grand sculptural gestures since 1866.
 Nineteenth-century death-and-the-maiden eroticism gives way to some fabulous abstract forms from mid-century masters.
 Studio BBPR’s geometric steel-and-marble memorial to Milan’s WWII concentration-camp dead sits in the centre, stark and moving.
 The tombs are divided into three zones: Catholics lie centre stage, while people of Jewish descent rest on the right and non-Catholics on the left.
 Grab a map inside the forecourt.